Frequently Asked Questions

 To help you find answers to your questions, we've divided Frequently Asked Questions into three categories.
 If you have additional questions, please contact us.

 We have identified a range of interest areas within our funding priorities (click here).
-If you have a proposal for addressing health care access and quality that you aren’t sure is a fit, contact us to discuss your proposal.
+If you have a question about a proposal for addressing health care access and quality, contact us to discuss your proposal.

 No, but we work to ensure our resources are addressing needs across our geographic and priority areas.